APPLICATIONS ARE NOW CLOSED.

 Will Child Care Providers be required to repay funds?

 No, these are grants made available through the CARES Act which was enacted to provide immediate assistance to individuals, families, and businesses affected by the COVID–19 emergency.

-Grant funds can support costs including virtual learning expenses, personal protection equipment (PPE), payroll, supplies, rent, fixed debt payments and other business critical cash operating costs.
+Grant funds can support costs including virtual learning expenses, personal protection equipment (PPE), payroll, supplies, rent, fixed debt payments and other business critical cash operating costs that are necessary as a result of the COVID-19 emergency.
 An updated list will be provided as federal guidance is released.

 What is the “certificate of good standing”?
 What does it mean to have good standing with the state of Maryland?